Dosing & Administration | TRINTELLIX (vortioxetine)

 Other Serotonergic Drugs

-SNRIs, SSRIs, triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, buspirone, amphetamines, tryptophan, St. John’s Wort
+Other SNRIs, SSRIs, triptans, tricyclic antidepressants, opioids, lithium, buspirone, amphetamines, tryptophan, and St. John's Wort

-CONCOMITANT USE WITH TRINTELLIX MAY INCREASE THE RISK OF SEROTONIN SYNDROME
+CONCOMITANT USE WITH TRINTELLIX INCREASES THE RISK OF SEROTONIN SYNDROME

 Monitor for serotonin syndrome when TRINTELLIX is coadministered with other serotonergic drugs.